danielneil/Smart-Worm-Habitat/research/computer-design.md

 * The computer must have an appropriate amount of RAM.
 * The computer must have an appropriate CPU.
 * The computer must have an appropriate amount of hard disk.
+* The computer must either connected to LAN or WiFi in order for the alter system to contact external stake holders.

 ## e.
 Non-Goals or Out of Scope